Half and quarter metals in rhombohedral trilayer graphene: acknowledgments

 \section{acknowledgments}

 The authors acknowledge discussions with A. Macdonald, L. Fu, F. Wang and M. Zaletel.
 AFY acknowledges support of the National Science Foundation under DMR-1654186, and the Gordon and Betty Moore Foundation under award GBMF9471.
+The authors acknowledge the use of the research facilities within the California NanoSystems Institute, supported by the University of California, Santa Barbara and the University of California, Office of the President.
 K.W. and T.T. acknowledge support from the Elemental Strategy Initiative conducted by the MEXT, Japan, Grant Number JPMXP0112101001 and JSPS KAKENHI, Grant Number JP20H00354.
 EB and TH were supported by the European Research Council (ERC) under grant HQMAT (Grant Agreement No.~817799).
 A.G. acknowledges support by the European Unions Horizon 2020 research and innovation program under the Marie Sklodowska-Curie Grant Agreement No.~754411.